 According to the American Cancer Society 268,600 women were diagnosed with breast cancer in 2019.
 That same year, roughly 41,760 women died from the disease 1.
 Preventive mastectomy, also known as prophylactic or risk-reducing mastectomy, is a procedure designed to reduce the risk of developing breast cancer by surgically removing one or both breasts before the disease has formed.
 The National Cancer Institute states that this procedure may reduce the chances of developing breast cancer in moderate-to-high risk women by up to 95% 2.
 Those who choose to have a preventative mastectomy should know their breast reconstruction options following a preventative mastectomy.

-At LIPSG, we are a compassionate team of caregivers dedicated to supporting our patients through every aspect of the preventative mastectomy and breast reconstruction process.
+At NYPS Group, we are a compassionate team of caregivers dedicated to supporting our patients through every aspect of the preventative mastectomy and breast reconstruction process.
 While one of our doctors will be happy to meet with each patient in an initial consultation at our Long Island and New York-area facilities to discuss all aspects of breast reconstruction, the following information will provide introductory details regarding the procedure.
-Please contact LIPSG for more information on preventative breast cancer surgery from our Manhattan and Long Island, New York plastic surgeons.
+Please contact NYPS Group for more information on preventative breast cancer surgery from our NYC and Long Island, New York plastic surgeons.

 Identifying Risks for Developing Cancer: Genetic Testing